Friday, July 8, 2011

 I sympathise about the dance.
 Star, besides having a great singing voice with close to a 3 octave range, also has a great flute sound but the whole *exam thing* killed it for her.
 The pressure, the repetition, the snobbery ~ she upped & quit!
 Voice is much more performance focused & she was prepared to audition with QLD Opera for *Tosca* [won't happen as she doesn't meet the age requirement], which strikes me as beyond bizarre but whatever.
 She fiddles with the flute occassionally now but works really hard, unpushed by us, on her voice stuff [still baulks at doing the exams].
 I figure when she decides they're important she'll ace them.
 It's a hard call when a child has great talent in an area but it seems the talent itself can actually be a terrible hinderance.
 I don't think we've got the balance right.
 Lots of people don't think we push Star hard enough but then what is the end result we want?
 A superstar or a Christ follower who uses her talents as He directs?
 I'm sure it will work out for Mariposa & I suspect you've done exactly the right thing & God never wastes anything, does He?
 Not even horse riding! lol

-Ann in Paradise said...
+Ann in the North said...

 It is so sad when it happens, but I know from much experience that there is a high chance that she will return to it.
 Only time can let that happen.
 In the interim horseriding is a lovely healthy hobby to have - but here in the UK, mind blowingly expensive !